JingYuan0926/cannes/README.md

 Our AI Data Analyst Chatbot addresses these challenges by implementing a secure, conversational document analysis platform:

-**1. Privacy-First Architecture:** All document processing and AI analysis occurs within a secure environment, ensuring that sensitive data never leaves the user's control.
+**1. Privacy-First Architecture:** All document processing and AI analysis occurs within Trusted Execution Environments (TEEs), ensuring that sensitive data aren't accessible to anyone, not even users themselves.

-**2. Multi-Format Support:** Seamlessly processes PDF and DOCX documents while preserving formatting and structure for accurate analysis.
+**2. Adaptive Insight Cards:** Dynamically displays relevant insight cards based on user needs and data content, hiding irrelevant information to provide focused, actionable intelligence.
+Users can view both individual insight cards and a comprehensive summary of all insights.

-**3. Conversational Interface:** Maintains context throughout the session, allowing users to ask follow-up questions and explore insights naturally.
+**3. Three-Tier Analysis:** Provides descriptive (what happened), predictive (what will happen), and prescriptive (what should be done) analysis capabilities for comprehensive data insights.

-**4. Enterprise-Grade AI:** Powered by GPT-4, providing sophisticated analysis capabilities while maintaining the security and privacy of sensitive documents.
+**4. Conversational Interface:** Maintains context throughout the session, allowing users to ask follow-up questions and explore insights naturally.

-**5. Session Management:** UUID-based session tracking ensures data isolation and secure conversation continuity.
+**5. Enterprise-Grade AI:** Powered by GPT-4, providing sophisticated analysis capabilities while maintaining the security and privacy of sensitive documents.

 **6. Source Citations:** Includes reputable sources with clickable hyperlinks, providing transparency and credibility to AI-generated insights.

-In short, our platform enables users to upload documents, ask questions in natural language, and receive intelligent, contextual responses—all while maintaining complete data privacy and security.
+In short, our platform enables users to upload encrypted data, ask questions in natural language and receive intelligent, contextual responses—all while maintaining complete data privacy and security.

 ---